fcs-cs/cs2/modules/04-object-oriented-programming/_posts/2019-04-02-js-objects.md

 ### Writing JSON

-All objects wrtten with JSON start and end with curly braces `{}` Within the curly braces are key:value pairs, i.e. a value which has a key name associated with it.
+All objects written with JSON start and end with curly braces `{}` Within the curly braces are key:value pairs, i.e. a value which has a key name associated with it.
 These two things are separated with a `:`.
-Each key:value pair is separated with a `,` For example if I just wanted an to collect some basic infromation about a person it could look like this
+Each key:value pair is separated with a `,` For example if I just wanted an to collect some basic information about a person it could look like this

 ```JSON
 {